 City, State: Santa Fe, NM

-Program Models: High schools/Community Service Centers; Domestic Violence and Sexual Assault Prevention and Services; Public Awareness and Education
+Program Category: High schools and Community Service Centers, Domestic Violence and Sexual Assault Prevention and Services, and Public Awareness and Education

 New Mexico Public Education Department (NMPED) will build on the success of the existing service delivery model for teen families, Graduation Reality and Dual-role Skills (GRADS): Making Connections for Success, by expanding state-level partnerships; providing a comprehensive array of services to support the academic, economic, social, and health needs of expectant and parenting teens and their children; and replicating the model in other communities.
 The expanded program is referred to as GRADS+.

 NMPED will leverage existing resources invested in the GRADS Program, school-based health centers, young father programs, early childhood programs, workforce partnerships, and domestic violence programs to enhance and expand the current GRADS program.